Big Green Egg Jerk Chicken Recipe

 • ½ red onion chopped into big pieces

-• 1 decent sized piece ginger, peeled
+• 1 decent-sized piece of ginger, peeled

 • ¾ cup soy sauce